Ethereum Classic: Monetary policy

 On 11 December 2017, the total supply of Ether on Ethereum Classic was hard capped at ETC 210,700,000 via the Gotham hard fork upgrade.
 This added a bitcoin-inspired deflationary emission schedule that is documented in Ethereum Classic Improvement Proposal (ECIP) 1017.
 The emission schedule, also known as "5M20", reduces the block reward by 20% every 5,000,000 blocks.
 Socially, this block reward reduction event has taken the moniker of "the fifthening."

+Ethereum Classic Improvement Proposal

+The Ethereum Classic Improvement Proposal (ECIP) process enables engineers and computer scientists to propose modifications, upgrades, or fixes.
+Any software developer who is a GitHub user is allowed to make contributions to the ECIP process.
+There is a number of ECIP types, each listed in the table below.

 Code is law

-The people who continued with Ethereum Classic advocate for blockchain immutability, and the concept that "code is law" against the pro-fork side (Ethereum) which largely argued for extra-protocol intentionality, decentralized decision-making, and conflict resolution.
+Supporters of Ethereum Classic argue that blockchain immutability is paramount, and that code should be treated as final ("code is law").
+Opponents of this view, including the Ethereum Foundation, contended that recovering stolen DAO funds was justified to preserve user trust and that protocol governance must allow for exceptional intervention in extreme cases.
+The Ethereum community split over these philosophical differences, leading to the creation of two competing networks.
+Code is law refers to the idea that the code is above all else including law from outside forces such as a government.
+The law is written into the code, therefore, anything the code allows is legal.

 Attacks

-TheDAO fork replay attacks
+The DAO fork replay attacks

 On 20 July 2016, due to reliance on the same clients, the DAO fork created a replay attack where a transaction was broadcast on both the ETC and ETH networks.
 On 13 January 2017, the Ethereum Classic network was updated to resolve transaction replay attacks.
 The networks are now officially operating separately.